Personal data and data subject

 Consent & withdrawal of consent.
 To the extent that our processing activities is based on your consent, you will have the right to withdraw your consent at any time.
 If you withdraw your consent, we will cease to process your personal data, unless and to the extent that continued processing is permitted or required according to the applicable personal data legislation or other applicable law.
 If you withdraw your consent, it will not affect the lawfulness of processing conducted prior to the withdrawal.

 Where personal data is processed for a public interest, in the exercise of an official authority vested in MiR or for the purpose of the legitimate interests pursued by MiR, an individual may object to such processing by providing a ground related to the individual’s particular situation to justify the objection.
-However, if personal data is processed for direct marketing purposes, an individual can object to such processing at any time without providing any justification by contacting us.
+However, if personal data is processed for direct marketing purposes, an individual can object to such processing at any time without providing any justification by contacting the Data Protection Team.

 Legal grounds for processing of personal data